Welcome to today's edition of the Rush 24-7 podcast.

 He really does.

-No, Republicans on this, you never had the guts to go after Obama, and you still don't.
+You never had the guts to go after Obama, and you still don't.

-So Schaefer's got a point.
+So Schieffer's got a point.

-Okay, if the drive-by's are not vetting, we did.
+Okay, if the drive-bys are not vetting, we did.

 We vetted Obama.